myclabs/ACL/doc/usage.md

 }
 ```

-As you can see we used the `SecurityIdentityTrait` to implement methods required by the interface, but we still
+As you can see we used the `IdentityTrait` to implement methods required by the interface, but we still
 need to declare the `$roleEntries` association to map it with Doctrine.